-Read on to find out more about our 6 favorite short hikes to do in the Great Smoky Mountains in the fall as well as some trekking basics to help you prepare for your trip!
+If you’re visiting Gatlinburg and want to do some hiking, read on to find out more about our 6 favorite short hikes in the Great Smoky Mountains as well as some trekking basics to help you prepare for your trip!

 Great Smoky Mountains Hiking Basics

-- There is no entrance fee to visit the park although the visitors centers are worth a stop to pick up any maps or souvenirs.
+- There is no entrance fee to visit the park although the visitor centers are worth a stop to pick up a map of the Smokies.

-- Practice leave no trace hiking – leave only footprints and take only photographs.
+- While hiking in the Smoky Mountains, please practice “Leave No Trace” principles – leave only footprints and take only photographs.

-- Pets are only allowed in campgrounds, picnic areas, parking lots, and along roads but must be kept on a leash.
+- Pets are only allowed in campgrounds, picnic areas, parking lots, and along roads.
+They also must be kept on a leash at all times.